 - Banking Agreements

-- Especially true for small businesses where there may be only one signatory to the bank account or one guarantor for loans and lines of credit.
-It’s important that there is at least one other signatory to the accounts used in daily operations.
+- This is especially important for small businesses where there may be only one signatory to the bank account or one guarantor for loans and lines of credit.
+Ensure there is at least one other signatory for all accounts used in daily operations.
 Should the firm rely on credit, additional guarantors or security should be arranged in advance in order to avoid having a loan called when the company is already suffering financially.

 - Employment Agreements for Key People

 - Upon hearing of the loss of a senior executive, employees may ask themselves if the business is at risk.
-One way to help ensure that the business is able to retain important staff is with the use of a “stay clause.”
-When added to an employment agreement, such a clause offers employees, who remain with the company for a minimum of two years and hit specified targets, a substantial bonus.
-Often as much as two years salary.
+One way to help retain important staff is with a “stay clause.”
+When added to an employment agreement, such a clause offers employees who remain with the company for a minimum of two years and hit specified targets a substantial bonus – often as much as two years salary.

 - Salary Continuation Plan for Key People

-Key Person Insurance provides funding to the business to offset lost revenue and to cover increased expenses.
-In the event that a key person is also a shareholder—generally defined as anyone holding 10% or more of the voting commons—then additional coverage is likely required to purchase the shares in the event of death or incapacity.
+Key Person Insurance provides funding to the business to offset lost revenue and cover increased expenses.
+If a key person is also a shareholder—generally defined as anyone holding 10% or more of the voting commons—then additional coverage is likely required to purchase the shares in the event of death or incapacity.

 Given its finite nature, most organizations only consider this insurance in the event of a death.
-However, a disability or critical illness is far more likely, which is why it’s important that businesses determine if there would be revenue losses or increased expenses should key people be unable to work at their usual pace or not at all.
+However, a disability or critical illness is far more likely, which is why businesses must determine if there would be revenue losses or increased expenses should key people be unable to work at their usual pace or not at all.

-Finally, structuring policy ownership, beneficiary designations, and the premium payor needs to be given careful consideration as there can be negative tax implications if not done correctly.
-It’s important to engage an advisor with experience in business insurance to ensure policies are held in the correct hierarchy.
+Finally, structuring policy ownership, beneficiary designations, and the premium payor requires careful consideration as there can be negative tax implications if done incorrectly.
+Engage an advisor with experience in business insurance to ensure policies are held in the correct hierarchy.